 How up to date is your search tool for Marlow conveyancing solicitors on the RBS conveyancing panel?
 Do RBS send you an updated list?

 Marlow conveyancing firms themselves provide us confirmation that they are on the RBS conveyancing panel as opposed to being supplied with a list from RBS directly.

-This question may be naive but I am unseasoned as a 1st time purchaser of a garden flat in Marlow.
-Do I collect the keys to the premises on the completion date from my conveyancer?
+This question may be naive but I am unseasoned as a first time buyer of a garden flat in Marlow.
+Do I collect the keys to the premises on completion from my lawyer?
 If this is the case, I will find a local conveyancing solicitor in Marlow?

 On the day of completion you do not need to attend the conveyancers office in Marlow.
 Conveyancing lawyers for you will arrange to send the completion advance to the owner’s conveyancers, and shortly after the monies have arrived, you will be called to collect the keys from the Estate Agents and start moving into the property.
 This tends to happen between 1 and 3pm.

 We have agreed to purchase a house in Marlow.
 An unusual aspect is that the roof has a solar panel.
 Solicitors conducting should look into this right?
 Will my lender Santander be concerned?

 Given that your lender is Santander your lawyer must check the conveyancing requirements outlined in Section two of UK Finance Lenders’ Handbook for Santander.
 The CML Handbook stipulates minimum requirements for solar panel roof-space leases, and conveyancers are required to report to Santander where a lease fails to meet these provisions.
 The conditions relate to the installation of panels on properties nationwide and is not limited to Marlow.